hectorcorrea/hectorcorrea.github.io/blog/2026-01-12/career-in-software-development.md

 The group of people that you will work with will vary throughout your career, in some projects you'll work with other developers, in others you might work with other IT related people (even if not developers per-se), and in others you might work with stakeholders that are no in IT related positions.
 Working well with others and being able to communicate with people that have different technical knowledge is a great asset and will allow you to see the problems from different angles.
 A lot of times the problem cannot be solved with just code, and knowing how to navigate through the domain will give you better insight on the problem and possible solutions.

 *Remember that technology and software development are political*.
 It's common for people to think at algorithms are "pure and free of biases" but our tools and the solutions we build are used and deployed in ways that tend to amplify biases.
-You might think that a sorting algorithm has no biases (how could it have biases, right?), but as soon as you deploy a system that uses such algorithm to decide who receives something and who does not your program is not pure and free of biases as you might think<sup>3</sup>.
+You might think that a sorting algorithm has no biases (how could it have biases, right?), but as soon as you deploy a system that uses such algorithm to decide who receives something and who does not, your program is not pure and free of biases as you might thought<sup>3</sup>.

 ### You’ll screw something big at some point